yy4382/obsidian-static-site-export/README.md

 # Static Site MD Exporter for Obsidian

+> [!WARNING]
+> **Not actively maintianed, Seeking New Maintainer**
+>
+> This project is no longer actively maintained, because I don't use Obisidian for editing my blog posts.
+>
+> However, I believe the project still holds some value for others.
+If you're interested in becoming the new maintainer, I'm open to transferring repository ownership.
+To be considered, I'd appreciate seeing some contributions first, such as submitting a few pull requests.
+>
+> The plugin still works fine on the current version of Obsidian Desktop, so if you are a user, don't be frightened, and if you know how to write Typescript, please consider contribute to it!

 Integrate Obsidian into your blog writing process!

 Export notes with the `published: true` front matter into plain Markdown, so that you can use them for static site generators!